 Instead of flying to Boracay, opt for the more affordable Laiya Beach Resorts in San Juan, Batangas.
-You get the same white sands and blue waters sans the too touristy cocktail bars and accommodations.
-And there are not as much notorious social media “enthusiasts” in search of a perfect “Laboracay” shot, or whatever they call it.
+You get the same white sands and blue waters sans the touristy cocktail bars and accommodations.
+Bonus point: There are not as much notorious social media “enthusiasts” in search of a perfect “Laboracay” shot, or whatever they call it.

 We were supposed to book a room or cottage in another resort but for very strange reasons, the contact persons at that resort refused to answer our calls and text messages (perhaps their inner psychics sensed we’re serials killers and they won’t allow us within their shores) so we just booked one of the biggest rooms at Triple G Beach resort.